carlosbrando/rails21-book/text/13_Informações Adicionais/02_method_missing.markdown

 ## Used method\_missing, then don't leave loose ends

 Due to Ruby's dynamic nature, the method **respond\_to?** is crucial.
-How many times we had to check if a method exists in the object we're dealing with, or even check if the object is the same that we are expecting (**is\_a?**)?
+How many times have you checked if a method exists in the object ?
+Or how often have you checked if the object is what we are expecting (**is\_a?**)?

 However there's something really important that many people forget.
-Look at this class that uses the method **method\_missing**:
+Look at this class's usage of the method **method\_missing**:

 	class Dog
 	  def method_missing(method, *args, &block)